noelpferd/MSFS-FBW-Panel-Randomizer/README.md

 # MSFS-FBW-Panel-Randomizer
-This Powershell Script randomizes some selected panelstates for the FlyByWire A320Neo and A380 for better realism at cold&dark state by modifying its appropriate variables in apron.flt .<br/>
+This Powershell Script randomizes some selected panelstates for the FlyByWire A320Neo and A380 (stable & dev) for better realism at cold&dark state.<br />
-It's compatible with both (stable and development) versions of the aircrafts.<br />
+It's implemented by modifying the appropriate variables in apron.flt.<br/>
 Optionally, it can be converted to an .exe for adding it to the autostart configuration of MSFS.<br />

 # Usage: